 Register for CURES

-Effective October 2, 2018, physicians will be required to consult the CURES database (California’s Prescription Drug Monitoring Database [PDMD]) prior to prescribing Schedule II, III, or IV controlled substances to a patient for the first time and at least once every four months thereafter if that substance remains part of the patient’s treatment.
-The California Department of Justice (DOJ) certified that CURES was functional on April 2, 2018, and per Senate Bill 482 passed in 2016, the mandate to consult CURES will go into effect 6 months after that date.
+Physicians are required to consult the CURES database (California’s Prescription Drug Monitoring Database [PDMD]) prior to prescribing Schedule II, III, or IV controlled substances to a patient for the first time and at least once every six months thereafter if that substance remains part of the patient’s treatment.

 There are exceptions to this duty to consult, including: